kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 The `BackendTLSPolicy` tells a client "Connect to this service using TLS".
 This is unconditional to the type of traffic the gateway client is forwarding.
-For instance, the following will all have the gateway client add TLS:
+For instance, the following will all have the gateway client add TLS if the backend is targeted by a BackendTLSPolicy:

 * A Gateway accepts traffic on an HTTP listener
 * A Gateway accepts and terminates TLS on an HTTPS listener